bruce-c-liu/Grow/README.md

 #### NEW

 - Added Game Over screen.
-Values are placeholders.
+- Added Pause function.
+Just press P during a run.
-- Added UI placeholder.
+- Added UI header that shows distance travelled!
 - Added jump "tail" to indicate how many jumps have occurred in midair.

 #### BALANCE